Fiona Foley

 A Blast from the Past, Queen Victoria Museum and Art Gallery, Launceston,Tasmania

-Northern Territory University, School of Fine Arts, Darwin, NT
+Northern Territory University, School of Fine Arts, Darwin, Northern Territory

 Arts Symposium, Imaginary Places, Indian International Centre, New Delhi